FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Linux/Install.md

 '''

 ### OPTIONAL Install Python 3
+You need to be running Python 3.8 or newer.
-this should not be necessary if you follow the instruction until now, however if the command Python3 fails type:
+This should not be necessary if you follow the instruction until now, however if the command Python3 fails type:

 ```bash
 sudo apt update && sudo apt install python3 && sudo apt install python3-pip